The Flight of the Dodgers

 (Photo credit – tripletails.weebly.com)

-Much to his surprise, Holman did not receive the praise that he anticipated from O’Malley or his father for his little stunt.
-“My Dad and Walter were a little bit mad at me about putting that ‘Los Angeles’ on the side,” said Holman.
+Much to his surprise, Holman did not receive the praise that he anticipated from O’Malley or from his father for his little stunt.
+“My Dad and Walter were a little bit mad at me about putting that ‘Los Angeles’ on the side,” said the younger Holman.
 “I think they hadn’t really signed any contracts at that time.”
 But Holman was quick to add that everyone on the flight was jovial and that “…it was a fun flight.”

 After the Dodgers moved to L.A., their air travel miles increased significantly.
 As such, O’Malley wanted a larger and more efficient aircraft so he sold the Convair for (get this) $700,000.
 O’Malley initially wanted to purchase a Lockheed Electra II (L-188A) which seated 66 passengers but was told by Lockheed that they would not sell him one because it was a very complex aircraft that required a skilled maintenance crew.
 O’Malley tried to convince them that they were partners with Eastern Airlines (who owned sixty of them), but Lockheed wouldn’t budge.
 O’Malley asked Holman what the next best airplane would be, to which Bump told him that a DC-6B was the next best thing.